beastnyc/working-notes/_notes/Index.md

 ---
 layout: homepage
-title: Bianca's Digital Garden
+title: Welcome to My Working Notes
 description: A collection of interconnected thoughts and ideas
-last_modified: 2024-01-15
+last_modified: 2025-08-15
-tags: [homepage, digital-garden]
+tags:
+  - homepage
+  - digital-garden
 ---

-# Welcome to My Digital Garden

 Welcome to my digital garden of interconnected thoughts and ideas.
 This is where I explore concepts, build knowledge, and share insights that accumulate over time.